 During the school year the kids are only allowed to play video games on the weekends (and even then we limit their time), but since we are so busy with fun activities during the warmer months, even on the weekends, I decided that we needed a different rule during the summer.
 I decided to tell the kids that they are only allowed to play video games on rainy days.
 And even on rainy days I don’t allow them to play their games all day long, we have time limits.
-They even set their own timers and stop when the timers buzz.
+I remember a time where they used to show me sites like www.bestgamingchair.com in the hopes of persuading me to buy a gaming chair.
+I just said maybe when they get a little older.
+So I didn’t rule it out.
+Currently, they even set their own timers and stop when the timers buzz.
 This has been a perfect solution!
+Before all this, they even lo

 I’ve noticed since we’ve implemented this rule that I have not been hearing the phrase “I’m bored” as often, surprisingly and the kids don’t seem to be squabbling as much.
 And they are not constantly whining to me that they want to play video games, because the guidelines are so clear.
 They are using their time more creatively….playing board games, exploring the backyard, creating things together with LEGOS, and so on.
 I really think the clear guidelines for video games has made things more peaceful.